philzook58/philzook58.github.io/_posts/2026-07-03-toa_unionfind.md

 This is a union find that has `store` held on the edges and a currently known mappings held at the root position.
 By using a rerooting technique very similar to the semi-persistent one, I believe we can support these non invertible edge annotations.

 Similar to how the group union find needs the group elements to be concrete constants (like `+42`), the keys we update or assert at need to be concrete.
-This is a less powerful thing than the full SMT theory of arrays, since it makes determining aliasing (disequality) of keys trivial.
+This is a less powerful thing than the full SMT theory of arrays <https://microsoft.github.io/z3guide/docs/theories/Arrays/> , since it makes determining aliasing (disequality) of keys trivial.
 But trivial is good.
 We are looking for very efficiently implementable and controllable subsets of capabilities.

 ### Not Just A Semi-Persistent Array Union Find